trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 The Elasticsearch connector provides additional security options to support Elasticsearch clusters that have been configured to use Search Guard.

-You can configure the certificate format by setting the ``searchguard.ssl.certificate_format`` config property in the Elasticsearch catalog properties file.
+You can configure the certificate format by setting the ``searchguard.ssl.certificate-format`` config property in the Elasticsearch catalog properties file.
 The allowed values for this configuration are:

 ========================== ========================================================
 Property Value	           Description